 Over time, St. John’s parish grew.
 It established a mission church in Boquet in 1853, a yoked church in Elizabethtown in 1882, and another mission church called "St. Mary’s" in Willsboro in 1903.
 During these years spiritual leaders came and went, each leaving their mark upon the architecture and furnishing of the church.

 In the early years of the 20th century, the current chancel was built, a new altar, an organ and beautiful Tiffany-style windows were installed.
 In addition, gaslights were converted to the Gothic lanterns.
 Today's infrastructure is much as it was at the turn of the 19th century.
 The historic roots of St. John’s remain a powerful underpinning for the church today, and additions and changes are made with great respect for the legacy of the church’s forbearers.
 We treasure and respect the rich history of our church.

 St. John’s as a Parish recognizes and welcomes individuals of the LGBT community and supports their rights to marriage or civil union.
-Our Bishop and the Diocese of Albany are not in agreement with our point of view.
-After much prayer and several particularly thoughtful exchanges with Bishop Love, St. John’s Vestry and the Parish community elected to request Delegated Episcopal Pastoral Oversight (DEPO) from the Bishop of the Diocese of Vermont.
-DEPO was granted in 2012 and St. John’s continues under that arrangement today.
-We at St John’s are grateful that the House of Bishops created a mechanism like DEPO to allow parishes with theological points of view at odds with their canonical Bishop’s to address and resolve the resulting conflict.
+Bishop Love and the Diocese of Albany are not in agreement with our point of view.
+After much prayer and several particularly thoughtful exchanges with Bishop Love, St. John’s Vestry and Parish community elected to request Delegated Episcopal Pastoral Oversight (DEPO) from the Bishop of the Diocese of Vermont.
+DEPO was granted in 2012, and St. John’s continues under that arrangement today.
+We at St. John’s are grateful that the House of Bishops created a mechanism like DEPO.
+It allow parishes to address and resolve conflicts when theological points of view are at odds with the canonical Bishop.